faroshtaha/Recipe-Update/README.md

 Instead, new recipe master maintenance transaction is required which will allow the Planner to only change their specific OMP planning speed data in the recipe data structure.

 The main ABAP program, Z_MAINTAIN_RATES, is currently equipped to update only Std Value 1 (PLPO-VGW01).
-This program is using two custom FMs (READ and UPDATE).
-The FM UPDATE is currently only capable of updating the Std Rates (VGW01 to VGW06), but in future this FM can be enhanced to update other PLPO fields as well.
+This program is using two custom FMs ZRECIPE_UPD (for updating the recipes) and ZRECIPE_READ (for reading the recipes into corresponding data structures which will be used for populating the ALV output).
+The FM ZRECIPE_UPD is currently only capable of updating the Std Rates (VGW01 to VGW06), but in future this FM can be enhanced to update other PLPO fields as well.